pi-lar/neuropil/doc/source/core_concepts.rst

 and its design, and ultimately make better use of the library.

-The versatile concepts described in this chapter are primarily pervasive in the implementation of the neuropil messaging layer itself, but curious users of neuropil will most likely be exposed to them, eventually.
+The versatile concepts described in this chapter are primarily pervasive in the implementation of the neuropil cybersecurity mesh itself, but curious users of neuropil will most likely be exposed to them, eventually.
 After all, neuropil’s user facing abstractions, such as :ref:`realms`, are constructed on top of these building blocks.
 By nature, primitive concepts escape the abstractions